Sino-African relations: Agriculture

 Since the mid-1990s, China has encouraged its agricultural enterprises to seek economic opportunities abroad as part of its go out policy.

 Agricultural Technology Demonstration Centers are a major component of China's agricultural cooperation with African countries.
 The function of these centers is to transmit agricultural expertise and technology from China to developing countries in Africa while also creating market opportunities for Chinese companies in the agricultural sector.
 The Chinese government is motivated to establish these centers out of both an ideological commitment to fostering South-South cooperation with less developed countries and by a desire to increase food security.

 China first announced its Agricultural Technology Demonstrations Centers at the 2006 meeting of the Forum on China-Africa Cooperation.
 It launched 19 of these centers between 2006 and 2018, all in sub-Saharan Africa.

-Military and intelligence
+As of 2023, Agricultural Technology Demonstration Centers exist in 24 African countries.

+Security

 Military cooperation goes back to the Cold War period when China was keen to help African liberation movements.
-Eritrea's first president Isaias Afwerki, a leader in the fight for independence, received military training in China, Apart from some traditional allies such as Somalia and Tanzania, China also had military ties with non-aligned countries like Egypt.
+Eritrea's first president Isaias Afwerki, a leader in the fight for independence, received military training in China.
+Apart from some traditional allies such as Somalia and Tanzania, China also had military ties with non-aligned countries like Egypt.
 Military equipment worth $142 million was sold to African countries between 1955 and 1977.
 In July 2017, China set up its first overseas military base in Djibouti, which is a small town located in the Horn of Africa between the Gulf of Aden and the Red Sea, as a logistics facility for peacekeeping missions on the continent.
 Bertil Lintner, as well as various Indian analysts, have described the base in Djibouti as part of China's "String of Pearls" geopolitical and military strategy in the Indian Ocean.

+Among the channels that China has used for security diplomacy with the African countries are the China-Africa Defense and Security Forum (established in 2018) and the China-Africa Peace and Security Forum (which first met in 2019).

+The African countries and China also build military-to-military relations through military exchange visits.
+China generally prioritizes military-to-military exchanges in the security field, because it perceives military personnel as more effective interlocutors in this area than civilians.

+According to academic Obert Hodzi, African countries often prefer China's approach to security norms and principles such as non-interventionism and respect for state sovereignty, which effectively limit Western influence in many African countries.
+David H. Shinn and academic Joshua Eisenman state that the Chinese principle of non-interventionism has long been well received by African countries both because of the historical experience of European colonialism, as well as the fact that many smaller countries often have concerns about outside interference with their sovereignty.